yyojo/systemverilog/README.md

 ```

 ### Seletcting the Interface Modport by Qualifying the Module Port Interface Type
+An interface modport can be selected unsing the module declaration port of interface type.
 * busmaster decalares interface port mbus - type is mod_if and modprt is master
 * busslave decalares interface port sbus - type is mod_if and modprt is slave
 * testbench instantiates interface and module as before

 ```sv
 interface mod_if'